Practicing the way

 — Romans 12:1-2

 There is a long tradition of connecting the body and the spirit that started in the Old Testament writings but was emphasized by Paul in the New Testament.
-It was largely understood and as accepted by early Christians like Augustine as a necessary part in our own transformation that is not opposed to grace, rather viewed as partnering with grace.
+It was largely understood and practiced by early Christians as a necessary part in our own transformation that is not opposed to grace, rather viewed as partnering with grace.

 The disciplines are activities of mind and body purposefully undertaken, to bring our personality and total being into effective cooperation with the divine order.